QuickMash/Komli/SECURITY.md

 ## Reporting a Vulnerability

-Feel free to message me on discord if you find a vulnerability. `quickmash` is my Discord account, or create an issue.
+Feel free to message me on Discord if you find a vulnerability. `quickmash` is my Discord account, or create an issue.